mpersaud/Exam-Day/README.md

-Testing out Concurrency and Threading through a Simulation of Students taking Exams in a Classroom with limited seating
+Tests Concurrency and Threading within Java.
+Creates a simulation of students taking exams within a classroom with limited seating.